 Toyota's shares fell nearly 12 percent on concerns about its earnings amid a slump in the vital U.S. car market.

-Tokyo follows a sharp retreat on Wall Street Tuesday, when the Dow Jones industrial average lost more than 5 percent despite steps by the Federal Reserve to reinvigorate dormant credit markets.
+The massive sell-off in Tokyo follows a sharp retreat on Wall Street Tuesday, when the Dow Jones industrial average lost more than 5 percent despite steps by the Federal Reserve to reinvigorate dormant credit markets.

 "Selling on Wall Street triggered further selling in Tokyo.
 It's like a chain reaction," said Kazuhiro Takahashi, general manager at Daiwa Securities SMBC Co.
 Ltd.